 \section{Conclusion}

 This article introduces a hybrid high-order finite element approximation for nonlocal nonlinear problems of Kirchhoff type.
 The existence and uniqueness of the discrete solution are established without imposing additional assumptions on the underlying continuous problem.
+Moreover, we show that, for a particular type of nonlocal Kirchhoff problem, the existence and uniqueness of continuous and discrete solutions can be established without imposing Assumptions (A1)--(A3).
 The nonconformity and inconsistency inherent in the HHO method are effectively controlled through a suitable choice of the mesh parameter.
 Furthermore, we derive error estimates in an $H^1$-like discrete norm for arbitrary-order polynomial approximations.
 Numerical experiments are performed on four different types of polygonal meshes that confirm the robustness and optimal convergence of the proposed method.